 Usually, most binoculars with 8x, 10, 12x, and 20x come with a fully multi-coated optical coating.
 So, in that case, you can get any of them from 10×50 and 20×50 bino pairs if other properties satisfy your requirements.

 The weight depends on the magnification glass, objective lens, material, prism, etc. If you choose a roof prism binocular, it will be lighter than the Porro prism.
-However, the size of the objective lean plays a big part in terms of weight.
+The size of the objective lean plays a big part in terms of weight.
 But in this 10×50 vs 20×50 battle, both have the same size objective lens.
-So, weight relays mostly on the magnification power glasses.
+Weight relays mostly on the magnification power glasses.
 Typically, more magnification causes more weight.
 They are difficult to keep steady without a tripod attachment.